 The apples need to be peeled, cored, and sliced.

 How to keep them from turning brown while you slice all of them?
-In a large bowl with cold water and fresh lemon juice (squeeze and drop the half lemon into the water).
-Image below.
+In a large bowl with cold water and fresh lemon juice (squeeze the juice and drop the lemon half into the water).

-Pattern: you can make concentric circles with the fruit slices starting at the dough's edges or center.
-I like the first option because leaving the needed few inches of uncovered dough is easier.
+- Pattern: you can make mounds resembling an apple half or concentric circles with overlapping fruit slices.
 You can also make several rows of apples instead of circles.
 Any pattern is fine as long as the layer is similar in thickness.

 The egg wash

-This consists of a mixture of egg with water (or milk) that is brushed over the folded edges.
-Some extra sugar is then sprinkled over it.
-It creates that crunchy piece of dough as it is baked and adds color.
+This consists of a mixture of egg with water (or milk) that is brushed over the folded edges of the dough.

 It's a nice touch and creates a great visual finish to the galette, but you can omit it if it's too much of a hassle.